 The Truce by Primo Levi

 You need shoes.
-We all needs shoes.
+We all need shoes.
 I mean this in a literal sense and in a symbolic sense.
 Shoes are important for walking.
 Shoes are also symbolic of a foundation.
 It is what we step on, how we walk, how we move forward in our life journey.
 Any soldier knows that good proper shoes are vitally important.
-Papers have been written on the different quality of German, Russian and American shoes and socks during World War Two and the effect they may have had on the outcome of the war.
+Papers have been written on the different quality of German, Russian, and America shoes and socks during World War Two and the effect they may have had on the outcome of the war.
 Yes, it is that important.

-To me shoes also symbolize the bass line, the backbone, the foundation of everything else we do.
+To me shoes also symbolize the base line, the backbone, the foundation of everything else we do.